 March 25 // Game Drives

-Our day will be spent in and around Sabi Sabi — first, with an early morning game drive, followed by a day of relaxing by the pool or in the spa.
+We’ll spend our day in and around Sabi Sabi.
+First, we’ll have an early morning game drive, followed by a day of relaxing by the pool or in the spa.
 Or both, who knows, could get crazy.
 The restless among us can go visit one of the villages supported by Sabi Sabi, before another afternoon game drive.

 All meals are again at the lodge.